NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Related Work

 While our proposed approach includes a novel graph neural network model for malware detection and classification, it could be more generally employed to solve other graph classification and graph anomaly detection tasks.
-While graph neural networks \citep{bronstein2017geometric,gilmer2017neural,battaglia2018relational} have become a de-facto standard for machine learning problems on graph data, most existing models consider only node attributes, whereas our model focuses on edge attributes instead.
-Some existing models consider edge attributes \citep{simonovsky2017dynamic,kipf2018neural,schlichtkrull2018modeling,gong2019exploiting,jiang2020co,wu2020comprehensive}, but none of these models is directly applicable to our setting, since they either consider multi-relational graphs or additionally focus on node attributes.
+Graph neural networks \citep{bronstein2017geometric,gilmer2017neural,battaglia2018relational,wu2019comprehensive,kipf2016semi,velivckovic2017graph,xu2018powerful,wu2019simplifying,busch2020pushnet} have recently become a de-facto standard for machine learning on graphs.
+The majority of these methods can be described in a message-passing framework, as detailed in \citep{gilmer2017neural}.
+The main idea is to iteratively propagate feature vectors through the graph by passing messages between nodes such that a node's representation depends on feature vectors appearing in its neighborhood.
+While most existing graph neural network models consider only node attributes, our model focuses on edge attributes instead.
+Some existing models consider edge attributes \citep{simonovsky2017dynamic,kipf2018neural,schlichtkrull2018modeling,gong2019exploiting,jiang2020co,wu2020comprehensive}, but none of these models is directly applicable to our setting since they either consider multi-relational graphs or focus on node attributes and only utilize edge features to improve message passing between nodes.
 Other existing models \citep{shang2018edge,zhang2018graph,lin2020graph} focus on more specific tasks which differ from our setting.